tier4/arm-dev-summit-2020/exercises/exercise3.md

-# Exercise 3: Object detection and sensor fusion
+# Exercise 3: NDT Scan Matching

 1. Open the autoware.launch file, which should be located in the following folder:
 ~/AutowareArchitectureProposal/src/launcher/autoware_launch/launch